Simone de Beauvoir: Young Adulthood

-Jean-Paul Sartre
+Introduction to Jean-Paul Sartre

+In 1929 Beauvoir became friends and possibly lovers with René Maheau, who was friends with Sartre.
+Sartre heard of Beauvoir's thesis and sent her a painting of Leibniz bathing with mermaids.
+Beauvoir initially resisted meeting him, a known womanizer, and sent her sister Helene to meet him instead.
+Beauvoir and Sartre later met a study group, and Sartre sent her presents including a Japanese painting and porcelain which Beauvoir did not like.
+Maheau failed to receive one the twenty-six available teaching posts and left Paris, where Beauvoir became closer to Sartre, through notably conflicted between her feelings between Sartre, Jacques, and Maheu, which she later downplayed in her public diaries.

-Beauvoir and Jean-Paul Sartre met during her college years.
-Intrigued by her determination as an educator, he intended to make their relationship romantic.
-However, she had no interest in doing so.
-She later changed her mind, and in October 1929, Jean-Paul Sartre and Beauvoir became a couple for the next 51 years, until his death in 1980.
+In October 1929, Jean-Paul Sartre and Beauvoir became a couple for the next 51 years, until his death in 1980.
 After they were confronted by her father, Sartre asked her to marry him on a provisional basis.
 One day while they were sitting on a bench outside the Louvre, he said, "Let's sign a two-year lease".
 Though Beauvoir wrote, "Marriage was impossible.
 I had no dowry", scholars point out that her ideal relationships described in The Second Sex and elsewhere bore little resemblance to the marriage standards of the day.

 I think marriage is a very alienating institution, for men as well as for women.
 I think it's a very dangerous institution—dangerous for men, who find themselves trapped, saddled with a wife and children to support; dangerous for women, who aren't financially independent and end up by depending on men who can throw them out when they are 40; and very dangerous for children, because their parents vent all their frustrations and mutual hatred on them.
 The very words 'conjugal rights' are dreadful.
 Any institution which solders one person to another, obliging people to sleep together who no longer want to is a bad one.

 Instead, she and Sartre entered into a lifelong "soul partnership", which was sexual but not exclusive, nor did it involve living together.
 She chose never to marry and never had children.
 This gave her the time to advance her education and engage in political causes, write and teach, and take lovers.
-Beauvoir's prominent open relationships at times overshadowed her academic reputation.
-A scholar who was lecturing with her chastised their "distinguished [Harvard] audience [because] every question asked about Sartre concerned his work, while all those asked about Beauvoir concerned her personal life."

-Sartre and Beauvoir always read each other's work.
-Debate continues about the extent to which they influenced each other in their existentialist works, such as Sartre's Being and Nothingness and Beauvoir's She Came to Stay and "Phenomenology and Intent".
-However, recent studies of Beauvoir's work focus on influences other than Sartre, including Hegel and Leibniz.
-The Neo-Hegelian revival led by Alexandre Kojève and Jean Hyppolite in the 1930s inspired a whole generation of French thinkers, including Sartre, to discover Hegel's Phenomenology of Spirit.
-However, Beauvoir, reading Hegel in German during the war, produced an original critique of his dialectic of consciousness.